yoriiis/facebook-connect/readme.md

 Easy way to use the Facebook API and the connect interface.

 Add only the Facebook plugins in your footer page.
 You can choose the language of SDK with data-language attribut (optionnal), by default french.
 Don't add "fb-root" tag and the SDK, it's automatically add.
+On Facebook ready, a CSS class is add in html tag (fb-ready)

 ```html
 <script src="js/facebook.js" id="__FB"></script>